bradleywright/intranation.com/_posts/2008-09-28-using-nginx-reverse-proxy.md

 {% endhighlight %}

-Now restart Apache and you should be secure that only Nginx is receiving HTTP requests from the outside world (or “The Internets”, as we in the industry call it).
+Now restart Apache and you should be secure that only Nginx is receiving HTTP requests from the outside world (or "The Internets", as we in the industry call it).

 To check what interfaces *are* listening, period, use this command: